hypermodularity/hypermodularity.com/README.md

 # [HyperModularity](https://www.hypermodularity.com/)

-Hypermodularity is an attractive principle for software and hardware architecture
+Hypermodularity is an attractive principle for software and hardware architecture.

+Infrastructure of an organisation

-+ e.g. by assembling a infrastructure of organisation from a large amount of elements
++ e.g by assembling the infrastructure of an organisation from a large amount of elements.

 Hypermodularity it's about processes (object) not about processes (verb.)